 Associate companies at HudsonAlpha apply the principles of biotechnology toward clinical trials for research labs, medical labs, and pharmaceutical companies.
-In addition, companies at the Institute use the latest technologies (including robotics) to detect biomarkers for certain conditions, and to develop innovative therapeutics for the treatment of diseases like cancer, Parkinson’s, and ALS.
+In addition, companies at the Institute use the latest technologies to detect biomarkers for certain conditions, and to develop innovative therapeutics for the treatment of diseases like cancer, Parkinson’s, and ALS.

 A major element of the HudsonAlpha mission is to support life science entrepreneurs and companies to improve their potential for success, as evidenced by more than 45 Associate Companies doing business within the buildings on campus.
 Two measures of HudsonAlpha’s success are: growth in the number of life science companies and the average tenure of a company on the Institute’s campus.
 In 2007, HudsonAlpha began with 5 associate companies and by the beginning of 2020 this number had grown to 46.